liquinlab/elm-smile/README.md

   experiments.
 - Built-in support for
-  common experiment elements like consent forms, captchas, instructions, and surveys.
+  common experiment elements like consent forms, instructions, and surveys.
 Just add your custom experiment logic and start collecting data.
 - Basic component library which helps you quickly design and layout elements.